2021 Environmental Design Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to environment design, with approximately 52.3% of workers getting one.
-People currently working in careers related to environment design tend obtained the following education levels.
+Find out other typical degree levels for environment design workers below.

 |Level of Education||Percentage of Workers|